clearlydecoded/rest-messenger/README.md

 ## Additional Info

 * Want to contribute or have a question?
 File a new issue or comment on an existing one.
 * Want to make your POJOs even cleaner, check out [Project Lombok](https://projectlombok.org/).
 You'll never write another getter/setter by hand again.
 The code is SO much cleaner looking.
-For an example, take a look at [`MaxSugarOrder.java`](https://github.com/clearlydecoded/rest-messenger-demo/blob/master/src/main/java/com/clearlydecoded/messenger/demo/message/MaxSugarOrder.java) in the [rest-messenger-demo](https://github.com/clearlydecoded/rest-messenger-demo) repository.
+For an example, take a look at [`MaxSugarOrder.java`](https://github.com/clearlydecoded/rest-messenger-demo/blob/master/src/main/java/com/clearlydecoded/messenger/demo/message/MaxSugarOrder.java) and [`MaxSugerOrderResponse.java`](https://github.com/clearlydecoded/rest-messenger-demo/blob/master/src/main/java/com/clearlydecoded/messenger/demo/message/MaxSugarOrderResponse.java) in the [rest-messenger-demo](https://github.com/clearlydecoded/rest-messenger-demo) repository.